+- HIV risk behavior and harm reduction;

+- Summary of findings;

-- Diagnostic formulation; - Current risk of danger to self and others; - Social support and functioning, including client strengths/weaknesses, coping mechanisms and self-help strategies; - Domestic violence/abuse history; and, - Treatment recommendations or plan. - 2.5 A Biopsychosocial update is ongoing and driven by client's needs, when client's status has changed significantly or when client has left and re-entered treatment.
-A Biopsychosocial update is required to be completed at a minimum of every six month - 2.5 Progress notes or new assessment demonstrating update in client's clinical record. - 2.6 Assessments and updated assessment completed by unlicensed providers shall be cosigned by licensed clinical supervisor. - 2.6 Co-signature on file in client's clinical record. - 2.7 An Individualized Treatment Plan shall be developed with the participation of the client within thirty (30) days of identifying the needs, and shall be client-centered and consistent with the client's identified strengths, abilities, needs and preferences. - 2.7 The Treatment Plan in client's clinical record reflects specified time frames and requirements.
+- Diagnostic formulation;

+- Current risk of danger to self and others;

+- Social support and functioning, including client strengths/weaknesses, coping mechanisms and self-help strategies;

+- Domestic violence/abuse history; and,

+- Treatment recommendations or plan.

+- 2.5 A Biopsychosocial update is ongoing and driven by client's needs, when client's status has changed significantly or when client has left and re-entered treatment.
+A Biopsychosocial update is required to be completed at a minimum of every six month

+- 2.5 Progress notes or new assessment demonstrating update in client's clinical record.

+- 2.6 Assessments and updated assessment completed by unlicensed providers shall be cosigned by licensed clinical supervisor.

+- 2.7 An Individualized Treatment Plan shall be developed with the participation of the client within thirty (30) days of identifying the needs, and shall be client-centered and consistent with the client's identified strengths, abilities, needs and preferences. - 2.7 The Treatment Plan in client's clinical record reflects specified time frames and requirements.